mattdesl/spring-input/README.md

 #### `spring.start(value)`

-Initiates user input with the specified `value`, such as the X mouse position.
+Called to trigger a "start" event with the specified `value`, such as the initial X mouse position.

 #### `spring.move(value)`

-Initiates a user "move" event with the specified `value`.
+Called to trigger a "move" event with the specified `value`, such as a new mouse X position.

 #### `spring.end()`

-Stops user input, which allows the value to be integrated and roll into place.
+Stops user input, allowing the value to be integrated and slide into place.

 #### `spring.update()`

 Integrates the spring.
 Should be called once per animation loop.

+#### `spring.value`

+The currently integrated value.

+#### `spring.velocity`

+The current velocity.

 ## See Also